quadrantsec/sagan/doc/source/install.rst

 To install ``libfastjson`` on Debian/Ubuntu:

-.. option:: LOOK THIS UP
+.. option:: apt-get install libfastjson-dev libfastjson4

 To install ``liblfastjson`` on Redhat/Centos: